DamascenoV/monkey_interpreter/README.md

 ### Writing An Interpreter In Go

-- Stoped at 1.5 - Start of a REPL
+- Stoped at 2.0 - Parsing